-The master of arts in literacy, language, and culture (MALLC) is designed for current elementary and secondary teachers who are working with linguistically and culturally diverse students in a variety of educational settings.
+The master of arts in literacy, language, and culture (MALLC) is designed for current, licensed elementary and secondary teachers who are working with linguistically and culturally diverse students in a variety of educational settings.
 MALLC candidates will have the opportunity to earn the ESL and bilingual endorsement (if fluent in a language recognized by ISBE).

 The MALLC program includes 11 core courses and a capstone master’s project, for a total of 34 semester hours.
 All credits must be taken through North Park University.

 An examination of the issue of diversity with emphasis on the social, political, and cultural dimensions of school settings.
 Students will apply findings on this issue to their own classrooms and community contexts.
 Consideration will be given to the needs of ESL, bilingual, and bicultural students and the ways in which teachers respond to their needs.
 Legal requirements and funding issues will be addressed.
 Teacher certification candidates will develop a philosophy of diversity statement as a component of this course.

 EDUC 5540 – ESL Practicum

 This course examines the application of historiographic and social scientific theories and methods to international issues of education.
 This course emphasizes comparative analysis of policies and practices that constitute the organization, content, processes of educational systems and institutions found around the world.
 Selected topics include national, global, political, economic, social and cultural impact of education.
 Historical and contemporary examples are also used to emphasize the contributions and challenges of those involved in the field.

 EDUC 5601 – Introduction to Linguistics